armanraymagit/ALLYMIND_AI/README.md

 ### 📄 Note Summarizer
 Upload PDFs, images, or paste text to get instant, high-quality summaries.
 - **Multi-Format Support**: Handles .pdf, .jpg, .png, and plain text.
-- **Vision Integration**: Uses Qwen2.5-VL for accurate text extraction from images.
+- **Vision Integration**: Uses llama3.2 vl for accurate text extraction from images.

 ### 🎴 Flashcard Master
 Transform any topic or set of notes into a deck of interactive flashcards.